-- 1. reviewing regularly, and in a timely manner, together with the IASB and the IFRS Foundation staff, the due process activities of the standard-setting activities of the IASB; - 2. reviewing, and proposing updates to, the Due Process Handbook that relate to the development and review of Standards, Interpretations and XBRL Taxonomies (a separate due process handbook exists for XBRL activities) so as to ensure that the IASB procedures are best practice; - 3. reviewing the composition of the IASB's consultative groups to ensure an appropriate balance of perspectives and monitoring the effectiveness of those groups; - 4. responding to correspondence from third parties about due process matters, in collaboration with the Director for Trustee Activities and the technical staff; - 5. monitoring the effectiveness of the IFRS Advisory Council ('Advisory Council'), the Interpretations Committee and other bodies of the IFRS Foundation relevant to its standard-setting activities; and - 6. making recommendations to the Trustees about constitutional changes related to the composition of committees that are integral to due process, as appropriate.
+- 1. reviewing regularly, and in a timely manner, together with the IASB and the IFRS Foundation staff, the due process activities of the standard-setting activities of the IASB; - 2. reviewing, and proposing updates to, the Due Process Handbook that relates to the development and review of Standards, Interpretations and the IFRS Taxonomy so as to ensure that the IASB procedures are best practice; - 3. reviewing the composition of the IASB's consultative groups to ensure an appropriate balance of perspectives and monitoring the effectiveness of those groups; - 4. responding to correspondence from third parties about due process matters, in collaboration with the Director for Trustee Activities and the technical staff; - 5. monitoring the effectiveness of the IFRS Advisory Council ("Advisory Council"), the Interpretations Committee and other bodies of the IFRS Foundation relevant to its standard-setting activities; and - 6. making recommendations to the Trustees about constitutional changes related to the composition of committees that are integral to due process, as appropriate.

-At a minimum, a proposed standard should be exposed for comment, and these comments should be reviewed before issuance of a final standard, with debates open to the public.
+As a minimum, a proposed standard should be exposed for comment, and these comments should be reviewed before issuance of a final standard, with debates open to the public.
 However, this formal process is rounded out in practice, with wider consultation taking place on an informal basis.